Imran4424/Software-Architecture/SolidPrinciples.md

 - Do not follow Liskov's  Substitution principle

 #### Benefits of Interface Segregation Principle
-- Enhanced flexibility: Clients can depend on only the specific interfaces they need
+- Enhances flexibility: Clients can depend on only the specific interfaces they need
 - Improves Code Maintainability.
 - Easier for testing
-- Reduced complexity
+- Reduces complexity

 # Dependency Inversion Principle